foundersandcoders/xhr-workshop/README.md

 ## Solution

-To see my solution pull down the branch "add-solution" and check out index.js.
+To see my solution checkout the `add-solution` branch.